 Hidden away in a remote corner of Kentucky and Tennessee is a geologic and natural wonder.
 The Big South Fork, overseen by the National Park Service as a natural river and recreation area, is full of incredible features.
 Waterfalls, soaring cliffs, caves, sandstone arches, forests, rivers, and lakes abound in this truly unique and incredible place.
 Tucked into this park is another gem: Charit Creek Lodge.
 At this rustic wilderness retreat, you can take a step back in time and unplug completely in their primitive cabins.
 This relaxed and beautiful place offers comfortable beds, wood burning stoves, a bathroom and shower house, and a dining room where they serve an amazing dinner and breakfast by oil lamp light.
 If you are craving a true getaway, great hiking, and amazing scenery, this is the trip for you!
 Maximum group size: 12

-|April 05 to April 11, 2021|
+|April 21 to April 27, 2024|

-|$1995.00 - Available|
+|$2695.00 - Available|

 Not included: Travel to and from Knoxville, TN, alcoholic beverages, guide gratuities and travel insurance

 This trip is suitable for any woman who either enjoys hiking or is new to hiking and wants to learn in a safe and fun environment.
 While the trail ups and downs are not huge (i.e less than 1000 feet at a time), they are continuous and there is little flat.
 You will be hiking to the Charit Creek Lodge (about 1.1 miles) with your overnight gear for 2 nights.
 A rating of 3 requires aerobic conditioning, such as walking vigorously up hills, jogging, cross country skiing or stair stepping for 30 - 45 minutes at least 3 - 4 times a week.
 There are typically 4 to 6 hours of daily activity.
 Rating: 1 2 4 5